-Joni Mitchell’s life has been extraordinarily well-chronicled, thanks to books including Sheila Weller’s “Girls Like Us” and David Yaffee’s “Reckless Daughter,” as well American Masters’ own film Woman of Heart and Mind.
+Joni Mitchell’s life has been extraordinarily well-chronicled, thanks to books including Sheila Weller’s “Girls Like Us” and David Yaffee’s “Reckless Daughter,” as well as American Masters’ own film by Susan Lacy, Woman of Heart and Mind.
 There’s also a website containing a library of what appears to be most every interview she’s ever given and every article ever written about her.
 But in the process, her biography has gotten out ahead of her musical output.
 Unlike some contemporaries who’ve been emptying their archives for decades, Joni Mitchell has kept an important part of her musical life story hidden – until now.

 For the first time, the story of Mitchell’s early career has a soundtrack: 2020’s “Joni Mitchell Archives Vol. 1: The Early Years (1963-1967).”
 It’s a five-CD box set that collects recordings she made beginning when she was 19 or 20 and continues until she’s just short of 24, about five months before her recorded debut.
 And it’s abundant with performances that enrich her story.